markdoc/docs/pages/docs/nextjs.md

 export * from '@markdoc/next.js/tags';
 ```

-After you've exported the components, you can use them with the corresponding tags in your Markdoc files.
+After you export the components, you can use them with the corresponding tags in your Markdoc files.

 ### Comment